loopbackio/loopback-next/docs/site/Inside-Loopback-Application.md

 > into constructors, class properties and methods.

-The `UserController` in the shopping example needs to connect to a user service to verify the user credentials and a jwt token service to create a token.
+The `UserController` in the shopping example needs to connect to a user service to verify the user credentials and a JWT service to create a token.
 Having these `dependencies` loosely coupled with the `UserController` will help developers of the `Login` use case with separation of duties and inject mock services for rapid testing.

 For example, a `TokenService` interface is injected into the `UserController` to `verify` and `generate` tokens.
 A
 [JWT Service](https://github.com/strongloop/loopback4-example-shopping/blob/master/packages/shopping/src/services/jwt-service.ts)
-provides a local implementation of this interface specifically for jwt tokens.
+provides a local implementation of this interface specifically for JWTs.

 Dependency injection is used to wire services and repositories with controllers dynamically at run time.
 We will also see that this feature is extensively used